 Dr. Todd's administration was committed to preparing Mississippi College for the 21st century.
-As part of that mission, Dr. Todd targeted a number of physical improvements which would maintain and replicate the architectural character of the MC campus.
+As part of that mission, Dr. Todd targeted a number of physical improvements that would maintain and replicate the MC campus's architectural character.
 Renovations and remodeling projects for Latimer-Webb, Mary Nelson, and Whittington residence halls were completed, while Self, Farr, and Aven Halls were also renovated.
-A multimedia language lab was added to Jennings Hall and state of-the-art soundproof practice rooms for music students were installed in Aven Hall.
+A multimedia language lab was added to Jennings Hall, and state-of-the-art soundproof practice rooms for music students were installed in Aven Hall.
 New residence halls for men and women, a 106,000 square foot health facility, and a math, computer science, and chemistry complex were also constructed.
-MCNet, a campus-wide computer network, was installed to offer a communications link and internet access for all administrators, faculty, staff, and students.
+MCNet, a campuswide computer network, was installed to offer a communications link and internet access for all administrators, faculty, staff, and students.